exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 # HCA-uncovers-metastable-phenotypes-in-hEC-monolayers

-Code repository for "High Content Analysis uncovers metastable phenotypes in human endothelial cell monolayers and key features across distinct populations".
+Repository for "High Content Analysis uncovers metastable phenotypes in human endothelial cell monolayers and key features across distinct populations".

 All code needed to reproduce the Shiny App for interactive data visualisation can be found in the project "Shiny App V1.2"